-Creeping Charlie is an invasive perennial.
-Stems: It grows from a creeping stem, (square stem like most mints) which rises up from 1 to 16 inches, but is usually prostrate with the flowering parts erect to show off its blue-purple 5 part flowers.
+Creeping Charlie, or Ground Ivy, is an invasive perennial.
+Stems: It grows from a creeping stem, (square stem like most mints) which rises up from 1 to 16 inches, but is usually prostrate with only the flowering parts erect to show off its blue-purple 5 part flowers.
 The stem branches frequently and it can set roots near the axils of the leaves which allows the plant to form dense groupings.

 Fruit: Each flower matures to four brown 1 seeded nutlets.

 Habitat: Ground Ivy will be found growing in moist disturbed sites and lawns.
 While it accepts full sun, it prefers shade to partial shade.
 Small amounts can be controlled by hand pulling when the ground is moist; large infestations can be controlled or eliminated with broadleaf herbicides.
 Non-toxic corn gluten treatment is also said to be effective, but takes time.
 The plant has a somewhat rank balsamic odor and a bitter taste.
 Ground Ivy was frequently cultivated in former days.
 It makes a good ground cover, but is quite invasive in lawns, so it should be grown in controlled areas.